 Prerequisite: ARID 3112.
-Large-scale spaces with complex issues to decipher and incorporate into the design process and solutions.
-Emphasis on refinement of application of design process including creative and critical thinking, research skills, and graphic, written and verbal presentation skills.
-Team project(s) required.
-Design and documentation of custom furnishings/casework required.
-Site visits and field trips required.
+Design processes and solutions with issues relating to large-scale spaces.
+Emphasis is placed on creative and critical thinking, research, graphic and oral presentation skills.
+Site visits and field trips may be required.

 ARID 4112 Interior Design Studio VI